 However, this issue cuts through party lines in many instances.
-Sen. Chris Brown, R-Atlantic, said he he has “an open mind” on recreational pot, and wanted to be aware of the details of any proposed legislation before making a decision on legalization.
+Sen. Chris Brown (R-Atlantic) said he has “an open mind” on recreational pot, and wanted to be aware of the details of any proposed legislation before making a decision on legalization.
 Furthermore, another Republican, Assemblyman Patrick Carroll has introduced additional legislation to legalize cannabis in NJ.

-Regarding the opposition votes against the bills, “I think your math is wrong,” said Scutari, “This is a process and people will want to — and should — read and review the entire bill before making a decision. … Keeping marijuana illegal just makes drug dealers richer.”
+“I think your math is wrong,” Scutari said regarding the legislators’ opposition.
+“This is a process and people will want to — and should — read and review the entire bill before making a decision. … Keeping marijuana illegal just makes drug dealers richer.”

-Two more, Senators Christopher “Kip” Bateman, R-Somerset, and Declan O’Scanlon, R-Monmouth, said they are willing to consider voting for decriminalization of marijuana, but were not yet willing to support legalizing the drug for recreational use.
-However, eleven of 15 Republican state senators said that would vote “no” on any bill legalizing weed.
+Two more legislators, Senators Christopher “Kip” Bateman, (R-Somerset) and Declan O’Scanlon (R-Monmouth) said they are willing to consider voting for the decriminalization of marijuana, but were not yet willing to support legalizing the drug for recreational use.
+However, 11 of 15 Republican state senators said they would vote “no” on any bill legalizing weed.

 Besides Scutari’s bill, what other options are there for legalization?

-The discussion has been dominated by Senator Nick Scutari’s bill, but there are also additional bills advancing legislation for legal cannabis.
+The discussion has been dominated by Senator Nick Scutari’s bill, but there are additional bills advanced by legislators for legal cannabis.

-One legislator argued that before legalization is addressed the disproportionate rates of incarceration and criminality needs to be addressed, while another stated that, while willing and open to legalization of cannabis, Scutari’s bill would need considerable changes before being supported.
-There are some people who feel Scutari’s bill doesn’t come close to what the state really needs, while others feel Scutari’s bill is too lenient the way it is written.
+One of the legislators argued that before legalization is addressed the disproportionate rates of incarceration and criminality need to be addressed, while another stated that, while willing and open to legalization of cannabis, Scutari’s bill needs considerable changes before being supported.
+There are some who feel Scutari’s bill doesn’t come close to what the state really needs, while others feel Scutari’s bill is too lenient the way it is written.

-Some lawmakers want to see automatic expungements of criminal records which are part of A1557 but not the other two bills, depending on the types of charges and offenses.
+Some legislators want to see automatic expungements of criminal records which are part of A1557 but not the other two bills, depending on the types of charges and offenses.